3 Programming Fundamentals in R (Part I)

 ## [1] TRUE

 However, we can’t include multiple data types in the same vector.
-Going back to our numeric grades vector, look what happens when we try to mix in grades as characters:
+Going back to our numeric marks vector, look what happens when we try to add in a character grade to it.

 rintro_grades <- c(69, 65, 80, 77, 86, 88, "A1", 71)